MichaelBurge/michaelburge.github.io/_posts/2019-03-06-nes-design.markdown

 * Compiling the emulator to Javascript to run in-browser
 * Compatibility issues with less-common games
 * How specific NES games worked internally
-* Porting the emulator to run on a GPU[2]
+* Porting the emulator to run on a GPU[^2]
 * Writing an NES game in Rust
 * Making new optimization passes for `rustc` or LLVM
 * Accelerating an emulator with a JIT compiler

+### Footnotes

+[^1]: There are [digital logic simulators](https://wiki.nesdev.com/w/index.php/Visual_2C02) created from special photographs of the CPU.
+These are not more accurate than a correctly-implemented cycle-accurate emulator, but are useful debugging tools to determine what the correct behavior should be.
+There are [rare cases](http://visual6502.org/wiki/index.php?title=6502_Opcode_8B_%28XAA,_ANE%29) where even this is not enough to explain the precise behavior of the CPU, but no published NES games make use of this detail.
-{:.spoiler}```My emulator only depends on SDL, and the headless version might not need the standard library.
-So it should be possible to port it to [exotic platforms](https://www.michaelburge.us/2017/09/10/injecting-shellcode-to-speed-up-amazon-redshift.html).```
+[^2]: The visible part of the emulator only depends on SDL, and the headless version might not even need the standard library.
+So it should be possible to port it to [exotic platforms](https://www.michaelburge.us/2017/09/10/injecting-shellcode-to-speed-up-amazon-redshift.html).